Virtual Tour of the Irish Palatine Heritage Centre

 Palatine Ancestral Homeland Tour – Postponed

 The Irish Palatine Association in County Limerick, Ireland, is sponsoring a bus tour through the Rhineland Palatinate in Germany.
-Due to the current world pandemic, the tour originally scheduled for September 2020 has now been postponed until September 2021.
+Due to the current world pandemic, the tour originally scheduled for September 2020 has now been postponed indefinitely.
 For more information, visit the Irish Palatine Association website.

 We’ve added a new Events page to the website where we’ll post events of interest to the Irish Palatine community.
 Check it out.